ettore9x9/ros-sr/README.md

 ## Scenario ##

 The scenario involves a surveillance robot operating in an indoor environment.
-The behavior of the robot is divided into two phases and can be summarized:
+The behavior of the robot is divided into two phases and can be summarized in this way:
  1. Phase 1:
     - The robot starts in the E location of the environment.
     - The robot waits for information about the environment.